Introduction

 How to Visualize for the Best Results

 While anybody can close their eyes and think of a desired outcome at any given moment, it is important to understand how to visualize for the best results.
+Understanding proper visualization techniques gives you the upper hand in using this practice to the best of your ability.

 Instead of mindlessly imagining desired outcomes, follow the steps below to make more efficient use of the practice and your time.